IbrahimAmasha/laravel-autotranslator/README.md

 ---

-## 📁 Example
+## Example

-If you use this in a controller or Blade view:
+For this code:

 ```php
 __('Dashboard')
 @lang('No messages yet')
 ```

-The package will generate:
+The package generates:

 ```json
 // lang/en.json